jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/DataManipulation.rst

            :align: left
            :width: 690px

-As you can see, original noisy Data 1 points (red data) are repalced between cursor C and B with smotth power law data (with original error bars).
+As you can see, original noisy Data 1 points (red data) are replaced between cursor C and B with smooth power law data (with original error bars).
 Those data are then merged with the Data 2 which are nearly perfectly scaled to Data 1, even though the overlap region is quite small (there are only 6 points of each data in the overlap region).
 Since the Data 1 are here approximated with lots more data points to create data for overlap, the robustness of this merging is much higher than when 6 noisy points are used.
 Also, since the cursor D is at lower q value than even cursor A, merging data are calculated from more, less noise, more robust points.
 Assuming the Power law is correct approximation of data in the selected range between cursor C and B, this is better way of merging data.

 Now I can push "Save Data" button and actually, in this case, use same setting for all of the data I have in the set, since they are all very similar.